w3c/wai-tutorials/source/forms/instructions.html.erb.md

 <%= notes_start %>
 {:/nomarkdown}

 **Note:** A caveat of this approach is that users receive the instructions after the form element.
-This is often non-ideal, especially when the form controls are larg or when they are displayed on mobile devices and using screen magnification.
+This is often non-ideal, especially when the form controls are large, or when they are displayed on mobile devices and using screen magnification.
 In such cases these instructions may not always be easy to find.

 {::nomarkdown}
 <%= notes_end %>